- 8110 School Building Safety

 The district will not be responsible for any damages suffered by any user, including, but not limited to, loss of data resulting from delays, non-deliveries, misdeliveries, or service interruptions caused by the user’s own negligence or any other errors or omissions.
 The district also will not be responsible for unauthorized financial obligations resulting from the use of or access to the district’s computer network or the Internet.

-The district will take reasonable steps to protect the information on the network and provide a secure network for data storage and use, including ensuring that contracts with vendors address data security issues and that district officials provide appropriate oversight.
-Even though the district may use technical and/or manual means to regulate access and information, these methods do not provide a foolproof means of enforcing the provisions of the district policy and regulation.
+The district will take reasonable steps to protect the information on the network and provide a secure network for data storage and use, including ensuring that contracts with vendor address data security issues and that district officials provide appropriate oversight even though the district may use technical and/or manual means to regulate access and information, these methods do not provide a foolproof means of enforcing the provisions of the district policy and regulation.

 Reviewed, Revised October 6, 2015